-Vremi has 10,000 BTU capacity and EER rating of 8.33 which is pretty average.
+Vremi has 10,000 BTU capacity and an EER rating of 8.33, which is pretty average.

-With the 51 dBa decibel levels, it is one of the quietest portable air conditioners and it will go wonders for reducing the relative humidity in your house.
+With the 51 dBa decibel levels, it is one of the quietest portable air conditioners, and it will do wonders for reducing the relative humidity in your house.
 It has one of the highest dehumidification rates of 4.64 Pt/h.

-All in all, praise Vremi enjoys is well deserved, both specs-wise and handling-wise.
-Add to that a reasonable below $400 price tag and you can see why Vremi is the highest-rated portable air conditioner on Amazon.
+All in all, the praise Vremi enjoys is well deserved, both specs-wise and handling-wise.
+Add to that a reasonable below $400 price tag, and you can see why Vremi is the highest-rated portable air conditioner on Amazon.

 #7 DeLonghi PACEL276HGRFK Pinguino 4-in-1 (Real Feel Technology)